 No matter their level of experience, each of these nurses has a story to share, and wisdom to share.
 “People are all just human, we really all handle situations the same,” said Geneva, a CareerStaff Clinician of the Month for February 2021.
-“We all cry, get upset, get mad and learn to cope the same.
-I’ve seen the worst and I’ve seen in the hearts of everyone all tears fall for our lost folks we care for.
+“We all cry, get upset, get mad, and learn to cope the same.
+I’ve seen the worst and I’ve seen in the hearts of everyone all tears fall for the lost folks we care for.
 And we all get back up, dust ourselves off and get back to work to continue bettering the lives of the next patient as best as we can.”

-“I [wanted] to be a nurse to help patient’s get through the most vulnerable times and moments of their lives,” said Masani, a CareerStaff Clinician of the Month for March 2021.
+“I [wanted] to be a nurse to help patients get through the most vulnerable times and moments of their lives,” said Masani, a CareerStaff Clinician of the Month for March 2021.
 “Vulnerability is often mistaken for weakness, but it is nowhere close to being weak.
 Vulnerability is a sufficiently great measure of courage, because we show ourselves in situations that are out of our hands, that we just cannot control, and we rely on the help and comfort of others.”

 “The best part of the day is joking with a patient and making them smile,” said Jenessa, a registered nurse and CareerStaff Clinician of the Month for June 2020.
 “Feeling a flow in your practice is also an amazing feeling.
-Flow meaning you are in the zone, doing your job well, giving exceptional patient care and managing your time productively.”
+‘Flow’ meaning you are in the zone, doing your job well, giving exceptional patient care, and managing your time productively.”

 “I have observed such tenderness in my co-workers for their patients,” said Brandee, an LPN and CareerStaff Clinician of the Month for December 2020.
 “It is an honor to work next to them.